UP migrant workers bus row: Rebel Congress leader Aditi Singh slams own party

 On Tuesday, Uttar Pradesh Congress president Ajay Kumar Lallu and Priyanka Gandhi Vadra's secretary were booked by police after the state government claimed for the fake numbers.

-However, the Congress rejected Yogi Adityanath-let state government's claim and challenged it to conduct a "physical verification" of the buses.
+However, Congress rejected Yogi Adityanath-let state government's claim and challenged it to conduct a "physical verification" of the buses.
 Later, a state government spokesman claimed that nearly 100 vehicles on the Congress list were not buses.